SSR framework for Svelte 5 + Bun with islands-based selective hydration

 </script>

-- The returned HTML replaces the fallback content
+- The HTML replaces the fallback inside the custom element.

 Combining with hydration